Shubhamx18/docker-workbench/05-Networking/docker-networking.md

 # Create a custom network
 docker network create mynetwork

-# Inspect a network (see connected containers, IPs)
+# Inspect a network (see connected containers and IPs)
 docker network inspect mynetwork

 # Connect a running container to a network